ibm-apiconnect/cli/README.md

 In addition to the LoopBack APIs, the LoopBack application itself must also be published to an API Connect app which represents a Node.JS runtime.
-The following two commands could be added to the above set to complete publishing process for the LoopBack application:
+Adding the following two commands to the above set will result in publishing the LoopBack application (Note: apps:publish must be run from within the LoopBack application project directory structure):

 ```
 apic config:set app=apic-app://mgmnthost.com/orgs/climbon/apps/sb-app